 International Defense Acquisition Negotiations:

-IDARM offers an eight day “International Defense Acquisition Negotiations” course at the U.S. Naval Postgraduate School in Monterey, California every fall.
-IDARM will begin offering this course in the Spring starting in April 2018.
-Upcoming course dates are as follows:
+IDARM offers an eight day “International Defense Acquisition Negotiations” course at the U.S. Naval Postgraduate School in Monterey, California every spring (March/April) and fall (November).
+Scheduled course dates are as follows:

 This course will focus on the planning for and negotiating complex issues related to international armament contracts.
 Particular emphasis will be placed on the strategies, techniques and characteristics of good negotiators.
 Participants will learn the protocols and processes inherent in the contracting process and develop an understanding of opportunities to negotiate and situations which have non-negotiable elements.